 Whitelisting approved addresses: Gemini offers approved address whitelisting, which is the ability to restrict access to addresses that can withdraw your cryptocurrency.
 These addresses undergo a seven-day approval hold to ensure new addresses are vetted and approved before being approved for transfers.

-Two-factor authentication: Gemini offers two-factor authentication (2FA) via SMS or the Authy app.
+Two-factor authentication: Gemini offers 2FA via SMS or the Authy app.

 Coinbase Security Features

 Built-in wallet: Coinbase uses a digital wallet to store your cryptocurrency.
-It further protects your assets with password protection, biometric access controls, and an encrypted 12-word recovery phrase typically used in similar digital wallets.
+It further protects your assets with password protection and an encrypted 12-word recovery phrase typically used in similar digital wallets.

 Coinbase also secures your stored digital assets using a cryptocurrency vault which requires approval from multiple users to withdraw funds.
 These vaults are also time-locked meaning that any withdrawal request will be canceled within 24 hours if all approvals are not completed.